A Child of Suicide

 The paramedics look at me (I don’t remember but assume it was pity and pain that was written across their faces)

 I see the light in my brother and sister’s room down the hall on, so I walk down to it.

-There is my dad, Zeus himself, the strongest living human I know holding both my brother and sister, two years old, one in each arm, with his hand on his face, crying.
+There is my dad, Zeus himself, the strongest living human I know holding both my brother and sister, three years old, one in each arm, with his hand on his face, crying.

 I ask, “Is mommy ok?” and he answers me with a voice I’ve never heard since and have never forgotten…